PVT Chat

-PVT Chat is a 2020 erotic drama film, written and directed by Ben Hozie.
+PVT Chat is a 2020 American erotic drama film, written and directed by Ben Hozie.
 It stars Peter Vack as an online gambler who becomes obsessed with a cam girl played by Julia Fox.
 PVT Chat premiered at the Fantasia International Film Festival on August 21, 2020.

 Plot

 Jack is an internet gambler who lives in New York and becomes obsessed with Scarlet, a cam girl from San Francisco.
 His obsession reaches a boiling point when fantasy materializes into reality after Jack spots Scarlet on a rainy street in Chinatown.